aaronspring/test_website/index.md

 - Model training is not allowed to use ground truth/observations data after forecast was issued, see [Data Timings](#timings).
 - [Data leakage](https://en.wikipedia.org/wiki/Leakage_(machine_learning)?wprov=sfti1) is not allowed, i.e. do not use `lead_time=0 days` as predictor.
 - Do not [overfit](https://en.wikipedia.org/wiki/Overfitting?wprov=sfti1), a creditble model continues to perform similar on new unseen data.
+- The codes used must be fully documented, with details of the safeguards enacted to prevent overfitting, see checked safeguards in [template](https://renkulab.io/gitlab/aaron.spring/s2s-ai-challenge-template/-/tree/master/notebooks/ML_prediction.ipynb).
 - The codes to all submissions must be made public on November 1st 2021 to be readable for open peer review.
 - The leaderboard will be made public on November 1st 2021.
 - The organizers reserve the right to disqualify submissions if overfitting is suspected.